mh-khani/Easy-File-Renamer/README.md

 # 🔄 File Name Changer – Easily Rename Multiple Files with One Click ✂️🗂️

 A simple 🎯 C# Windows Forms application that allows users to batch rename multiple files 📁 using custom names entered in a textbox.
-The app also supports adding 🔤 prefixes and suffixes to filenames.
+The app also supports adding 🔤 prefixes and suffixes, as well as automatic numbering or lettering.

 ---